CPPAlien/ChatKeyboard/README.md

          * @param height pixel height
          */
         void onKeyboardHeightChanged(int height);

+        /**
+         * when left icon clicked, this will be called *
+         * @param view view of clicked
+         * @return true, won't execute default actions; false, execute default actions */ boolean onLeftIconClicked(View view);

+        /**
+         * when right icon clicked, this will be called *
+         * @param view view of clicked
+         * @return true, won't execute default actions; false, execute default actions */ boolean onRightIconClicked(View view);
 }
 ```
-You can use `SimpleOnChatKeyboardListener` instead of the interface above, so you can just listen these you want listen.
+You can use `SimpleOnChatKeyboardListener` instead of the interface above, so you can just implement these call back method you use.

 ### These you should know

-1. Make sure The keyboard layout bottom align the screen bottom.
+1. Make sure the bottom of `ChatKeyboardLayout` align the screen bottom.
-2. Make sure the keyboard layout height at least 2/3 of you screen height.
+2. Make sure the height of `ChatKeyboardLayout` be at least 2/3 of you screen height.

-other usage
+### Other usage

 please refer to the demo code

-Thanks for [xhsEmoticonsKeyboard](https://github.com/w446108264/XhsEmoticonsKeyboard) powered by w446108264.
+Thanks for [xhsEmoticonsKeyboard](https://github.com/w446108264/XhsEmoticonsKeyboard) powered by w446108264 which is inspired me.